Issamricin/multimodal-translation/CONTRIBUTION.md

 git clone git@github.com:Issamricin/multimodal-translation.git
 ```

-Install your local copy into a virtualenv.
-Assuming you have virtualenv installed, this is how you set up your fork for local development:
+Install your local copy into a virtual env.
+Assuming you have virtual env installed, this is how you set up your fork for local development:

 ```bash
 cd multimodal-translation